 Scholars suggest that smoking is currently one of the most critical issues for the LGBT population.1

-LESBIAN, GAY, BISEXUAL AND TRANSGENDER
+LESBIAN, GAY, BISEXUAL, AND TRANSGENDER

-Note: It is important to keep in mind that while most researchers study Lesbian, Gay, Bisexual and Transgender individuals as one group, some reserachers study Lesbian, Gay and Bisexual individuals as a separate community from Transgender individuals.
+Note: It is important to keep in mind that while most researchers study Lesbian, Gay, Bisexual and Transgender individuals as one group, some researchers study Lesbian, Gay and Bisexual individuals as a separate community from Transgender individuals.

 Smoking and the LGBT community

 Lesbian, Gay, Bisexual, and Transgender, Queer (LGBT) smokers have several social, historic, and individual risk factors that make them a priority population of concern with regards to tobacco prevention and cessation.
 Studies reveal that the LGBT community has higher smoking rates than heterosexual individuals.
 1,2,5,6 Scholars suggest that smoking is currently one of the most critical issues for this population.1 The American Cancer Society estimates that in 2019 approximately 45,000 LGBT people die due to tobacco related diseases per year.8 In a study conducted by Greenwood and colleagues (1999) examining data from the Gay Men’s Tobacco study found that sexual minority men smoke at significantly higher rates, regardless of education level (at 31.4% compared to 24.7%).2